aarong/feedme-client/DEV.md

 - `main.browser.js` is the entrypoint for browser transpilation.
 No special functionality.

-- `messageparser.js` checks the validity of incoming server messages.

 - `transportwrapper.js` ensures that the transport object behaves as required.

 ## Target Node and NPM Versions

 The intention is to support Node and NPM back as far as realistically possible.

-For a development install, the binding dependency constraint is that Eslint requires Node 6+, but package-lock.json is only supported by NPM 5+, which comes with Node 8+.
-Develop on Node 8+ and NPM 5+ to ensure that the repo has package-lock.json, and rely on Travis to test on Node 6.
-The Node 6 build is published to NPM, as it should be compatible with later versions of Node.
+For a development install, the binding dependency constraint is that Webpack and babel-loader require Node 8+.
+Also, package-lock.json is only supported by NPM 5+, which comes with Node 8+.
+So develop and build on Node 8+ and NPM 5+.

-Since production installs run code transpiled for Node 6, there is no guarantee that they will support earlier versions of Node even though there are far fewer dependency-related version constraints.
+Although the library needs to be developed and built on Node 8+, its production dependencies are more lenient and can be run on Node 6+, which is verified on the Travis build.

 ## NPM Scripts

-- `npm run docs` Generate source code documentation in `docs`.
+- `npm run docs` Generates source code documentation in `docs`.

-- `npm run lint-src` Check for linting errors in `src`.
+- `npm run lint-src` Checks for linting errors in `src`.

-- `npm run lint-build-tests` Check for linting errors in `tests`.
+- `npm run lint-build-tests` Checks for linting errors in `tests`.

-- `npm run coverage` Display Jest unit test coverage.
+- `npm run coverage` Displays Jest unit test coverage.

 - `npm run coveralls` Used by Travis to pass coverage information to Coveralls.

-- `npm run test-src` Run linting and Jest unit tests on the source code.
+- `npm run test-src` Runs linting and Jest unit tests on the source code.
   Aliased by `npm run test`.
 (Jest)

-- `npm run build` Run the unit tests, build a publishable NPM package in `build`, and run the Node functional tests on the build.
-Browser tests must be run explicitly, given the need for Sauce credentials.
+- `npm run build` Runs the unit tests, builds a publishable NPM package in `build`, and runs the Node functional tests on the build.
+Browser tests must be run explicitly.

-- `npm run test-build-node` Run functional tests against the Node module in the `build` folder.
+- `npm run test-build-node` Runs functional tests against the Node module in the `build` folder.
 (Jasmine)

-- `npm run test-build-browsers` Run functional tests against the browser bundle in the `build` folder on Sauce Labs.
+- `npm run test-build-browsers -- <mode>` Runs functional tests against the browser bundle in the `build` folder.
+The tests are built using Jasmine, which supports both Node and the browser (though sourcemaps only work in Node).

+  Modes:

+  - `local` Launches a local webserver with the browser tests, which can then be accessed manually from a browser.

+  - `sauce-live` Launches a local webserver with the browser tests and loads Sauce Connect the proxy.
+You can then log in to Sauce and run the browser tests live via the Sauce Connect tunnel.
+Useful for viewing console output.

+  - `sauce-automatic` (Default) Launches a local server with the browser tests, loads the Sauce Connect proxy, instructs the Sauce REST API to run automated tests across the widest possible set of platforms, and reports results.
   Requires the environmental variables `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`, otherwise the Sauce Connect proxy will fail.
-(Jasmine)
+Runs on each Travis build.

+  - `sauce-automatic-hanging` Many Sauce browser-platform combinations run the tests successfully but, frustratingly, do not actually return success.
+This option runs tests on those combinations, which can then be verified manually on the Sauce website.
+Requires Sauce credentials in environmental variables.

-## Development and Deployment Workflow
+## Committing and Deploying

+Commits to the master branch on Github are built and tested by Travis CI.
+If the NPM package version has been incremented, then Travis will deploy by publishing the build to NPM.

+## Contributions

 Contributors can fork the repo, make changes, and submit a pull request.